CMPS-2200/assignment-05-template/assignment-05.md

   collected encoding for that character in `code`.

-**1c)** Now implement `huffman_cost` to compute the cost of a Huffman encoding for a character set with given frequencies.
+**1c)** Now implement `huffman_cost` to compute the cost of a Huffman encoding for a character set with given frequencies, and test your implementation of Huffman coding using `test_huffman_simple`.

-**1d)** Test your implementation of Huffman coding using `test_huffman_simple`, as well as on the 5 given text files using `test_huffman`.
-Fill out a table of the encoding cost of each file for fixed-length and Huffman.
+**1d)** Test your Huffman coding on the 5 given text files using `analyze_files`.
+Fill out a table containing of the encoding cost of each file for both fixed-length and Huffman encodings.
 Fill out a final column which gives the ratio of Huffman coding cost to fixed-length coding cost.
+You may modify `analyze_files`.
 Do you see a consistent trend?
 If so, what is it?

 **enter answer in `answers.md`**

-**1d)** Suppose that we used Huffman coding on a document with alphabet $\Sigma$ in which every character had the same frequency.
+**1e)** Suppose that we used Huffman coding on a document with alphabet $\Sigma$ in which every character had the same frequency.
 What is the expected cost of a Huffman encoding for the document?
 Is it consistent across documents?